hackingthemarkets/tradingview-interactive-brokers/README.md

 ```

 Make sure to send this to https://yoursubdomain.ngrok.com/webhook in the Tradingview alert configuration (note the /webhook part)

+## Watchouts

+Here are some common issues to watch out for, both in setup and operations

+* Your TW or Gateway login will be finicky.
+Prepare to do a bit of babysitting.
+This won't be 100% set and forget.
+	* If you log in to your IB account somewhere else, TW/GW will be logged out and you have to fix that.
+	* TW has a daily restart that you can't avoid.
+* The script doesn't convert from "shorting a long ETF" to "going long on a short ETF".
+So for e.g. if the TV strategy wants to short SOXL, then it will short SOXL rather than buying SOXS.
+There's a good chance this is actually higher performance anyway.
+* It's possible the bot and your IB account will get out of sync, like if you miss a buy signal because of a network flub and the sell comes in later and that turns into a short.
+Keep it simple, with just a couple algos triggering your bot, and when your algos are all in cash, make sure IB is all cash.
+Don't let the odd flub eat away at your profits.
+* Set your TV alerts to send to your phone and email as well as the bot.
+The email is helpful because it's the full signal, and you can use a tool like Insomnia to resend the message if it failed to get in.
+* If the buy signal doesn't get through, it will currently go the opposite way later on when it tries to sell out.
+You can either be ready to sell when it goes, or force the failed buy signal in using Insomnia.

 ## References, Tools, and Libraries Used: